 DUPR Rating Explained: What's a Good DUPR Rating in Pickleball?

-If you play pickleball — or even just follow the sport — you've probably heard people talk about their DUPR rating.
-It's become the universal language of pickleball skill, used by tournament organizers, rec players, and professionals alike.
+If you play pickleball, you’ve probably heard people talking about their DUPR rating.
+It’s the language of pickleball talent that unites tournament players, recreational players, and pros of all levels.

 What is DUPR?

-Unlike older self-rated systems where players picked their own skill level (and often overestimated), DUPR calculates your rating based on actual match results.
-Every game you play — whether it's a tournament final or a casual rec match — can count toward your DUPR.
+Unlike older self-rated systems where players would choose their own rating level (and often inflate themselves), or a coach would determine your level by watching you, DUPR calculates your rating based on matches.
+Every match you play, from a tournament title match to a casual rec match, counts towards your DUPR.

-DUPR has become the gold standard for pickleball ratings.
-Major organizations like the Professional Pickleball Association (PPA), USA Pickleball, and thousands of local clubs and tournaments use DUPR to seed brackets, organize leagues, and match players of similar skill.
+DUPR is the definitive pickleball rating system.
+Major organizations such as the Professional Pickleball Association (PPA), USA Pickleball and thousands of local pickleball clubs and tournaments use DUPR for everything from seeding brackets in tournaments to placing players in leagues and on the court with players of a similar level of skill.

-🌐 Get your DUPR rating at dupr.com — it's free to sign up and start tracking your results.
-With hundreds of thousands of rated doubles players and counting, DUPR is the best way to measure your pickleball progress.
+Get your DUPR rating at dupr.com - free to sign up and start playing.
+With hundreds of thousands of rated doubles players already, DUPR is the best way to measure your pickleball progress.

 How DUPR Ratings Work